-TUSCALOOSA, Ala. — A group of 30 University of Alabama engineering undergraduate students are attempting to build the first student-designed liquid-fueled rocket to launch a UA-built satellite into space for the first time.
+TUSCALOOSA, Ala. — A group of 30 University of Alabama engineering undergraduate students is attempting to build the first student-designed liquid-fueled rocket to launch a UA-built satellite into space for the first time.

 This ambitious long-term goal of the group would not only blaze a crimson and white trail across the cosmos, but it would help solve an industry dilemma of launching small satellites into orbit inexpensively.